All posts by admin

 Start a business

-This blog will be touching upon a few things that you will need to have in place, in order to open the door to your new business.
-Of course, we are not attorneys or tax professionals, so please refer to those experts for the official rules and regulations.
+This blog highlights a few things you need in place to open the door to your new business.
+Of course, we are not attorneys or tax professionals, so please consult those experts for the official rules and regulations.

-You must also choose a business structure.
-Are you going to be a corporation, LLC, partnership, or sole proprietor?
-Talk to your tax advisor to help you choose the best one for your needs.
+At this stage, you must also choose a business structure: corporation, LLC, partnership, or sole proprietorship.
+Speak with a tax advisor to determine the best choice for your situation.

 Website